by Matt, Updated May 2022

 We recommend at least three days.
 You can get a very good feel for Grand Teton National Park and the city of Jackson in that amount time.
 Many people wonder how much time to spend in Grand Teton vs Yellowstone.
 Our take is three days in Teton, four days in Yellowstone.

-We’ve produced itineraries and audio guides to guide you through each park.
+We’ve produced travel itineraries and audio guides to guide you through each park.
 If you want to take the stress out of planning, and if you’re one of those curious people who likes to learn about the place you’re visiting, this is definitely for you.

 How to get there

 Surrounding mountain ranges make Grand Teton a long drive from just about anywhere.

 Most people will enter Grand Teton from Yellowstone, which is about an hour north of the park.

 If you’re driving from points east, you’ll almost certainly go through Cody, WY, into Yellowstone (and hopefully visit Yellowstone), and then enter Grand Teton from the north.